Ambaabu/alx-system_engineering-devops/README.md

 This is the 0x00.
 Shell, basics project for ALX School.

-Learning the following commands in this chapter:- cd ls pwd
+Learning the following commands in this chapter cd ls pwd